mmai-framework-lab/MolCrawl/bootstraps/README.md

 ## 📊 Output Structure

-All evaluation scripts use the structured `LEARNING_SOURCE_DIR` format:
+All evaluation scripts use the structured `LEARNING_SOURCE_DIR` format and support custom output directories:

 ```
 $LEARNING_SOURCE_DIR/